Mysterious & Historical Locations -Articles, Audio, Video, Podcasts, Gallary of ancient Maps & more : - ACROSTIC SONNET

 The concept of an empire ruling all lands where the sun shines dates back to the Egyptians, the Mesopotamians, the Persians, and the Romans.
 In its modern form, it was first used for the Habsburg Empire of Charles V, who, as Duke of Burgundy, King of Spain, Archduke of Austria, and Holy Roman Emperor, attempted to build a universal monarchy.
 The term was then used for the Spanish Empire under Philip II and his successors, when it reached a global territorial size, particularly in the 16th, 17th, and 18th centuries.
 It was also used for the British Empire, mainly in the 19th and early 20th centuries, a period in which it reached a global territorial size.
 In the late 20th century, the phrase was sometimes adapted to refer to the global reach of American power.

-† Simple visit of curtsey :- Any Propositions like landslides or explosions via sound [echoes] that feels unlucky being 13th are not permitted to privilege of such familiarity for to whom so ever it may concern as the years beings of 12 months on the Nine months side. -- The Queen of Sheba .
+† Simple visit of curtsey :- Any Propositions like landslides or explosions via sound [echoes] that feels unlucky being 13th are not permitted to privilege of such familiarity that breeds contempt for to whom so ever it may concern as the years beings of 12 months on the Nine months side. -- The Queen of Sheba .

 🦆 Despised, if ugly; if she's fair, betrayed.